anilkumar-noolu/sample/README.md

 ## Steps to run the Script

-Make sure you have all the inputs and your desired configuration for Cluster and LoxiLB instances ready.
+Make sure you have all the inputs and your desired configuration for Cluster and LoxiLB instances ready before running this script.

 Enter the below command from build_env folder: